 - 1 lime

-- 4 T coconut aminos (or more to taste)
+- 4 tablespoons coconut aminos or more to taste

 - 1/4 cup chopped peanuts

-- Make a quick Pad Thai sauce by mixing 1 T lime juice, honey, coconut aminos and crushed red pepper.
+- Make a quick Pad Thai sauce by mixing 1 Tbsp lime juice, honey, coconut aminos and crushed red pepper.
 Set aside.

 - Season the chicken breasts with Himalayan salt, and cook in 1 teaspoon of the coconut oil over medium heat.
 When finished, remove from pan and wipe pan clean with a paper towel.

 - Using another teaspoon of coconut oil, cook scrambled eggs in pan.
 Remove when finished and set aside with the chicken.
 Again - wipe the pan clean with a paper towel.